axflow/axflow/packages/axeval/README.md

 ## Concepts

-Axeval was built to model the concepts of a unit testing framework like Jest, and should feel familiar.
-We have a set of `EvalCases`, which evaluate prompts against models and product `EvalResults`.
-They get run in a `Suite`, and produce a `Report`.
+Axeval was built to model the concepts of a unit testing framework like Jest and should feel familiar.
+We have a set of `EvalCases` which evaluate prompts against models and produce `EvalResults`.
+They are exected via the `Runner`.d

 ### [EvalCase](./src/evalCase.ts)

-This is similar to a unit testCase.
+This is similar to a unit test case.
 It contains a prompt, the evalFunctions (see below), and any options.

 ### [EvalFunction](./src/evalFunction.ts)